Arty3/Transcendence/README.md

+<h1 align="center">✨ Transcendence ✨</h1>

-# Transcendence: Modern Web-based Pong Game Platform
+<h6 align="center"><em>Modern Web-based Pong Game Web App</em></h6>

-## 🎮 Project Overview
+## 📝 Overview

 Transcendence is a modern web-based Pong game platform that brings the classic arcade experience to life with real-time multiplayer capabilities, tournaments, and social features.
-Built with Node.js, TypeScript, and containerized with Docker, this project demonstrates web development skills, real-time communication implementation, and secure user management.
+Built with Node.js, TypeScript, Nginx and Docker.

 Please see [subject.pdf](./resources/subject.pdf) to see the project's requirements.